Join other water recreation enthusiasts in Canada protecting the waterways we love by practicing the simple steps of Clean Drain Dry.

 Clean Drain Dry Steps

-DRY all parts of your boat and gear completely.
+Dry all parts of your watercraft, trailer and gear completely between trips.

 Take the Pledge!

 Do you want to be a part of protecting Canada’s waterways?
 It’s never too late to start taking the Clean Drain Dry steps to protect our waters, every act helps!

 Join 100’s of others across North America who have pledged to protect the places we love.
 Committing to action is a tool used to help people build habits and commit to changes in their behaviour.
 The pledge is a reminder and a statement about how you value Canada’s resources.
 When you pledge to always take the Clean Drain Dry steps when enjoying the outdoors, you have a greater chance of adhering to your commitment during your next and future outdoor adventures!

 Complete the pledge form below and your name will be added to list of other individuals preventing the spread across Canada.

 Clean Drain Dry Tools